Environment variables and variable groups

 Storing binary files

-In order to store binary files as environment variables, they first need to be base64 encoded locally.
+In order to store binary files in environment variables, they first need to be base64 encoded locally.
 To use the files, you will have to decode them during the build.

 Commonly used binary files that need to be base64 encoded include: